Healthy Homes Assessment Wellington

 Wellington Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Wellington and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory for all Wellington and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable to your rental home.
+• Property managers and landlords must keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes